strongloop/loopback/README.md

 ### Model

-An Asteroid `Model` is a vanilla JavaScript class constructor with an attached set of properties and options.
+An Loopback `Model` is a vanilla JavaScript class constructor with an attached set of properties and options.
 A `Model` instance is created by passing a data object containing properties to the `Model` constructor.
 A `Model` constructor will clean the object passed to it and only set the values matching the properties you define.

     // valid color
-    var Color = asteroid.createModel('color', {name: String});
+    var Color = loopback.createModel('color', {name: String});
     var red = new Color({name: 'red'});
     console.log(red.name); // red